obrasier/cricketstats/README.md

 pip install -r requirements.txt
 ```

 Then run the Python scripts.
-For instance, to scrape the latest data from
+For instance, to scrape the latest data
-Statsguru, `python update_data.py`.
+from Statsguru, `python update_data.py`.
+To cache the HTML from
+Statsguru (to make future scrapes faster), set `STATSGURU_CACHE=cache`
+(or another directory of your choosing.

 [blog]: https://brasier.me/pandas/2020/06/10/neeerd-pledge/